French battleship Jauréguiberry: Armament

-Jauréguiberrys main armament consisted of two 45-caliber Canon de 305 mm Modèle 1887 guns in two single-gun turrets, one each fore and aft of the superstructure.
+Jauréguiberry's main armament consisted of two 45-caliber Canon de 305 mm Modèle 1887 guns in two single-gun turrets, one each fore and aft of the superstructure.
 A pair of 45-caliber Canon de 274 mm Modèle 1887 guns were mounted in single-gun wing turrets, one amidships on each side, sponsoned out over the tumblehome of the ship's sides.
 Each 305 mm turret had an arc of fire of 250°.
 The 305 mm guns fired 292 kg cast iron (CI) projectiles, or heavier 340 kg armor-piercing (AP) and semi-armor-piercing (SAP) shells at a muzzle velocity of 780 to 815 m/s.
 The 274 mm guns were also supplied with a mix of CI, AP, and SAP shells, with the same muzzle velocity as the larger guns.
 The ship's offensive armament was completed by a secondary battery of eight 45-caliber Canon de 138.6 mm Modèle 1891 guns mounted in manually operated twin-gun turrets.
 The turrets were placed at the corners of the superstructure with 160° arcs of fire.
 They fired 30 kg CI or 35 kg AP or SAP shells at a muzzle velocity of 730 to 770 m/s.

 Defense against torpedo boats was provided by a variety of light-caliber weapons.
 Sources disagree on the number and types, possibly indicating changes over the ship's lifetime.
 All sources agree on four 50-caliber (65 mm) guns.
 These fired a 4 kg shell at a muzzle velocity of 715 m/s.
 Gibbons and Gardiner agree on twelve, later eighteen, although d'Ausson lists fourteen, 47 mm 40-caliber Canon de 47 mm Modèle 1885 Hotchkiss guns that were mounted in the fighting tops and on the superstructure.
 They fired a 1.49 kg projectile at 610 m/s to a maximum range of 4000 m.
 Their theoretical maximum rate of fire was fifteen rounds per minute, but only seven rounds per minute sustained.
 Gibbons and Gardiner agree that eight 37 mm Hotchkiss 5-barrel revolving guns were mounted on the fore and aft superstructures, although none are listed by d'Ausson.

 The ship was initially fitted with 450 mm torpedo tubes, though sources disagree on the number.
 Gardiner states that she had two submerged tubes and two above-water tubes, but d'Ausson states that she had six tubes, two each above water in the bow and stern and one on each broadside underwater.
 The above-water tubes were removed during a refit in 1906.
 The M1892 torpedoes carried a 75 kg warhead, and could be set at 27.5 kn or 32.5 kn, which could reach targets at 1000 m or 800 m, respectively.